antoineco/aco-tomcat/README.md

 Whether to enable the [Executor (thread pool)](http://tomcat.apache.org/tomcat-8.0-doc/config/executor.html).
 Boolean value.
 Defaults to `false`.

 #####`http_connector`
 Whether to enable the [HTTP connector](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html).
 Boolean value.
 Defaults to `true`.
-Further, the connector can be configured via a series of parameters:
+Further, the connector can be configured via a series of parameters (if not specified, will use Tomcat's defaults):
  - `http_port`: HTTP connector port.
 Defaults to `8080` (global) / `8081` (instance).
- - `http_protocol`: The protocol to use.
-Defaults to `HTTP/1.1`.
+ - `http_protocol`: protocol to use
- - `http_connection_timeout`: The timeout for a connection.
-Defaults to `20000`.
- - `http_uri_encoding`: Encoding to use for URI.
-If none specified, will use Tomcat's default.
- - `http_compression`: If set to `true`, Tomcat will be configured to use compression.
- - `http_max_threads`: The maximum number of executor threads.
-If not specified, will use Tomcat's default.
- - `http_params`: An optional Hash of additional parameters to put in the HTTP Connector where he key is the XML attribute name and the value, the attribute's value.

-#####`use_threadpool`
-Whether to use the previously described Executor within the HTTP connector.
+ - `http_use_threadpool`: whether to use the previously described Executor within the HTTP connector.
 Boolean value.
 Defaults to `false`.
+ - `http_connectiontimeout`: timeout for a connection
+ - `http_uriencoding`: encoding to use for URI
+ - `http_compression`: whether to use compression (boolean)
+ - `http_maxthreads`: maximum number of executor threads
+ - `http_keystore`: path to keystore file
+ - `http_params`: optional Hash of additional parameters to put in the HTTP Connector where the key is the XML attribute name and the value, the attribute's value

 #####`ssl_connector`
 Whether to enable the [SSL-enabled HTTP connector](http://tomcat.apache.org/tomcat-8.0-doc/config/http.html#SSL_Support).
 Boolean value.
 Defaults to `false`.
-Further, the connector can be configured via a series of parameters:
+Further, the connector can be configured via a series of parameters (if not specified, will use Tomcat's defaults):
- - `http_port`: SSL connector port.
+ - `ssl_port`: SSL connector port.
 Defaults to `8443` (global) / `8444` (instance).
 The HTTP connector's `redirect port` will also be set to this value.
- - `http_protocol`: The protocol to use.
-Defaults to `HTTP/1.1` for Tomcat 7 and NIO for Tomcat 8.
+ - `ssl_protocol`: protocol to use
+ - `ssl_clientauth`: whether to require a valid certificate chain from the client
+ - `ssl_sslprotocol`: SSL protocol(s) to use
+ - `ssl_use_threadpool`: whether to use the previously described Executor within the HTTPS connector.
+Boolean value.
+Defaults to `false`.
- - `http_connection_timeout`: The timeout for a connection.
-Defaults to `20000`.
+ - `ssl_connectiontimeout`: timeout for a connection
- - `http_uri_encoding`: Encoding to use for URI.
-If none specified, will use Tomcat's default.
+ - `ssl_uriencoding`: encoding to use for URI
- - `http_compression`: If set to `true`, Tomcat will be configured to use compression.
+ - `ssl_compression`: whether to use compression (boolean)
- - `http_max_threads`: The maximum number of executor threads.
-If not specified, will use Tomcat's default.
+ - `ssl_maxthreads`: maximum number of executor threads
- - `http_keystore`: Path to the keystore file.
-Tomcat's default used if no value specified.
+ - `ssl_keystore`: path to keystore file
- - `http_params`: An optional Hash of additional parameters to put in the HTTPS Connector where he key is the XML attribute name and the value, the attribute's value.
+ - `ssl_params`: optional Hash of additional parameters to put in the HTTPS Connector where the key is the XML attribute name and the value, the attribute's value

 #####`ajp_connector`
 Whether to enable the [AJP connector](http://tomcat.apache.org/tomcat-8.0-doc/config/ajp).
 Boolean value.
 Defaults to `true`.